 The remains of a five storey water and steam mill.
 While the water mill was destroyed by fire in 1875, the steam mill remains largely intact.
 A voluntary group of enthusiasts have launched the Beeleigh Mill Restoration Group in order to bring the mill into working order and to open it to the public.
 Guided tours will be provided by the Restoration Group. whilst there, explore the ancient hamlet of Beeleigh; leaflet and walking routes available from Maldon TIC.

 Access Information: Access restricted by gravel drive and narrow entrances.

 Additional Information: On the theme of industrial heritage, the Museum of Power is just a 15 - 20 minute walk away.

-This picturesque little medieval church, isolated out on Dengie marshland, has been cared for by the Friends of Friendless Churches.
-An award-winning scheme of structural repair recently rescued the building from potential collapse.
+This picturesque little medieval church, isolated out on Dengie marshland, is cared for by the Friends of Friendless Churches.
+An award-winning scheme of structural repair rescued the building from potential collapse.
 Special features of the church include its 16th century timber framed tower, 17th century north porch and 18th century wall paintings.
 Take time to wander along the adjacent footpath to view the ‘Petrified Oaks’, listed in the Domesday Book.

 Goldhanger, Maldon, Essex

 A one-hour tour of the village centre bringing the past of this small estuary community to life.
 The Square with the village well and pump, the Church, and the Chequers Inn have not changed for centuries.
 Rectory Farm, the mill, bakery, school, coastguard cottages and village shops are all still recognisable.
 Hear about the village’s involvement in fishing, smuggling, soft fruit growing, jam making, sea salt production, and the Great War.
 The tour finishes with the view of the estuary from the churchyard and a recommended route to the seawall.
 Alternatively, tour the Church or take refreshments in the 15th century inn.